-2 The Defender timeframes indicate the latest time a reservation can be identified as a Defender.
+2 The Defender timeframes indicate the latest time a reservation can be identified as a Defender is at risk of Preemption.

 3 All references to "Day" in this table refer to Calendar Days except where specifically noted as "Preschedule Day" (defined in footnote 4).